History of the Puritans under King Charles I: Conflict between Charles I and Puritans, 1625–1629

-In 1625, shortly before the opening of the new parliament, Charles was married by proxy to Henrietta Maria of France, the Catholic daughter of Henry IV of France.
-In diplomatic terms this implied alliance with France in preparation for war against Spain, but Puritan MPs openly claimed that Charles was preparing to restrict the recusancy laws.
-The king had indeed agreed to do so in the secret marriage treaty he negotiated with Louis XIII of France.
+In 1625, shortly before the opening of the new parliament, Charles was married by proxy to Princess Henrietta Maria of France, the Catholic daughter of King Henri IV.
+In diplomatic terms this implied alliance with France in preparation for war against Spain, but Puritan MPs openly claimed that Charles was preparing to restrict the recusancy laws and even to grant Catholic Emancipation.
+The king had indeed agreed to do so in the secret marriage treaty he negotiated with his future brother in law, King Louis XIII.

 George Abbot, Archbishop of Canterbury from 1611, was in the mainstream of the English church, sympathetic with Scottish Protestants, anti-Catholic in a conventional Calvinist way, and theologically opposed to Arminianism.
 Under Elizabeth I he had associated with Puritan figures.
 The controversy over Richard Montagu's anti-Calvinist New Gagg was still ongoing when Parliament met in May 1625, and he was attacked in Parliament by the Puritan MP John Pym.
 When Montagu wrote a pamphlet asking for Royal protection entitled Appello Caesarem or "I Appeal to Caesar", a reference to Acts 25:10–12, Charles responded by making him a royal chaplain.

 Parliament was reluctant to grant Charles revenue, since they feared that it might be used to support an army that would re-impose Catholicism on England.
 The 1625 Parliament broke the precedent of centuries and voted to allow Charles to collect Tonnage and Poundage only for one year.
 When Charles wanted to intervene in the Thirty Years' War by declaring war on Spain (the Anglo-Spanish War (1625)), Parliament granted him an insufficient sum of £140,000.
 The war with Spain went ahead (partially funded by tonnage and poundage collected by Charles after he was no longer authorized to do so).
 Buckingham was put in charge of the war effort, but failed.

-The York House conference of 1626 saw battle lines start to be drawn up.
+The York House conference of 1626 saw battle lines start to be drawn.
 Opponents cast doubt on the political loyalties of the Puritans, equating their beliefs with resistance theory.
 In their preaching, Arminians began to take a royalist line.
 Abbot was deprived of effective power in 1627, in a quarrel with the king over Robert Sibthorpe, one such royalist cleric.
 Richard Montagu was made Bishop of Chichester in 1628.

 The Anglo-French War (1627–1629) was also a military failure.
 Parliament called for Buckingham's replacement, but Charles stuck by him.
 Parliament went on to pass the Petition of Right, a declaration of Parliament's rights.
 Charles accepted the Petition, though this did not lead to a change in his behaviour.